datamade/how-to/django/recaptcha.md

   - Depending on Google's response, the reCAPTCHA is valid or invalid.

 ## Set up the test reCAPTCHA
-First, you'll need to setup the test reCAPTCHA within your application.
-The test reCAPTCHA should not be used in a production environment, because the validation always evaluates to true (aka not a bot).
+Google provides a test reCAPTCHA that you can use for automated testing and local development.
+You'll need to setup the test reCAPTCHA within your application.
+The test reCAPTCHA should never be used in a production environment, because the validation always evaluates to true (aka not a bot).

 ### Configure the keys
 1. Get the public key and secret key for Google's test reCAPTCHA.
 You can [get the keys from their site](https://developers.google.com/recaptcha/docs/faq#id-like-to-run-automated-tests-with-recaptcha.-what-should-i-do).